-Amazon ECS: Elastic Container Service
+Amazon ECS: A Container Service

 Containers are a way of OS virtualization building block that let you run an app and its dependencies in resource-isolated processes.
 Containers allow to easily package an application’s code, configurations, and dependencies into building blocks that bring operational efficiency, consistency, productivity, and version control.
 Containers can help in ensuring applications quick deployment, reliability, and consistency regardless of deployment or any environment.
 Containers provide more granulated control over resources which gives infrastructure improved efficiency.
 Running containers in the AWS Cloud environment allows to build strong, scalable applications and services by using the AWS Cloud benefits such as availability, elasticity, security by using the pay-as-you-grow method (only pay for the resources being used/consumed).

 Amazon EC2 Container Service (ECS) is a cloud computing service in Amazon Web Services (AWS) that manages and controls containers.
 It allows developers to manage and deploy highly scalable apps that can run on clusters (groups of servers) via APIs.
 By the help of simple API calls, Docker-enabled applications can be started and stopped, queried the complete state of your app, and can be accessed many familiar features such as IAM roles, security groups, load balancers, Amazon CloudWatch Events, AWS CloudFormation templates, and AWS CloudTrail logs.

 Amazon ECS is a scalable service that can be accessed via AWS Management Console and software developer’s kits.

 Amazon has developed ECS in response to the acceptance of containerization.
 ECS allows a developer to stipulate rules for isolated sets of Elastic Compute Cloud (EC2) instances to increase portability and computing performance by running on top of a host OS.
 ECS supports Docker, an open source Linux container service.